sqlparser/sqlflow_public/grabit/sql-server/readme.md

 ![Grabit SQL Server UI 2 database](grabit-sql-server-2-database.png)

-- Set the database parameters, In this example, we only discover the data lineage in AdventureWorksDW2019/dbo schema.
+- Set the database parameters.
+In this example, we only discover the data lineage in AdventureWorksDW2019/dbo schema.

 ![Grabit SQL Server UI 3 database parameters](grabit-sql-server-3-database-parameters.png)

-- After grab the metadata from the SQL Server database, connect to the SQLFlow server.
+- After grabbing the metadata from the SQL Server database, connect to the SQLFlow server.
-You need [a premium account](https://github.com/sqlparser/sqlflow_public/blob/master/sqlflow-userid-secret.md) in order to access the SQLFlow Cloud.
+It would help if you had [a premium account](https://github.com/sqlparser/sqlflow_public/blob/master/sqlflow-userid-secret.md) to access the SQLFlow Cloud.

 ![Grabit SQL Server SQLFlow](grabit-sql-server-4-sqlflow.png)